G-Core/gcorelabscloud-go/CONTRIBUTING.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-1. Fork the repo and create your branch from `main`
+1. Fork the repo and create your branch from `master`
 2. If you've added code that should be tested, add tests
 3. If you've changed APIs, update the documentation
-4. Ensure the test suite passes
-5. Make sure your code follows the existing style
+4. Make sure your code follows the existing style
-6. Issue that pull request!
+5. Issue that pull request!

 ## Development Setup